rmkingham/Kingham.TSWD/Final.Project.md

 [![Baseball Field](https://rmkingham.github.io/Kingham.TSWD/images/Field.jpg)](http://topnotchtrainers.com/staff/team-bios.php)

 ### Research Protocol
+My target audience is baseball fans.
+I think that fans of all levels will be interested in a concise presentation of the statistics in an easily accessible manner.
+Too often, statisticians make things much more complicate than they need to be, so this will hopefully be easier for the casual baseball fan to understand.

 When doing user research, I wanted to make sure that I had a variety of perspectives.
 I spoke with three people: one who is a baseball fan, one who follows baseball but not that closely, and one who doesn't know anything about the intricacies of the game.
 In each of the conversations, I asked the following questions.
  - What do you think each visualization is telling you?